Brine pool: Support of life

-While organisms can typically flourish on the outskirts of a brine pool, they are not always safe from harm here.
+While organisms can typically flourish on the outskirts of a brine pool, they are not always safe from harm there.
 One possible reason for this is that underwater landslides can impact brine pools and cause waves of hypersaline brine to spill out into surrounding basins, thus negatively affecting the biological communities which live there.

 Despite their inhospitable nature, brine pools can also provide a home, allowing organisms to flourish.
-Deep-sea brine pools often coincide with cold seep activity allowing for chemosynthetic life to thrive.
+Deep-sea brine pools often coincide with cold seep activity, allowing for chemosynthetic life to thrive.
 Methane and hydrogen sulfide released by the seep is processed by bacteria, which have a symbiotic relationship with organisms such as seep mussels.
-The seep mussels create two distinct zones.
-The inner zone, which is at the edge of the pool, provides the best physiological conditions and allows for maximum growth.
-The outer zone is near the transition between the mussel bed and the surrounding seafloor, and this area provides the worst conditions causing these mussels to have lower maximum sizes and densities.
+The seep mussels create two distinct zones: the inner zone, which is at the edge of the pool, provides the best physiological conditions and allows for maximum growth, while the outer zone is near the transition between the mussel bed and the surrounding seafloor, and this area provides the worst conditions, causing these mussels to have lower maximum sizes and densities.
 This ecosystem is dependent on chemical energy and, relative to almost all other life on Earth, has no dependence on energy from the Sun.

 An important part of the study of extreme environments such as brine pools is the function and survival of microbes.
 Microbes help support the larger biological community around environments like brine pools and are key to understanding the survival of other extremophiles.
 Biofilms contribute to the creation of microbes and are considered the foundation by which other micro-organisms can survive in extreme environments.
 The research into the growth and function of artificial extremophile biofilms has been slow due to the difficulty in recreating the extreme deep-sea environments they are found in.